Do Go On - 206 - Dungeons and Dragons

 Oh, I see.

-Well, I'll read out the class description.
-You tell me this is you.
+I'll read out the class description.

-Monk, a master of martial arts, harnessing the power
+A master of martial arts,

-of the body and pursuit of physical and spiritual perfection.
+in pursuit of physical and spiritual perfection.

 Yeah.